MarketDataApp/sdk-go/README.md

 	}
 ```

-### SDK Usage Instructions
+# SDK Usage

 - All requests are initialized using the name of the endpoint and parameters are set using a builder pattern.
+The quickest way to get started is by viewing the examples.
 - All requests have 3 methods to get results:
-  - Use the `.Get()` method on any request to get a slice of objects.
-This is what you will use in most cases.
+  1. Use the `.Get()` method on any request **to get a slice of objects**. _This is what you will use in most cases._
-  - Use the `.Packed()` method on any request to get a struct that models the Market Data JSON response.
-If you want to model the objects differently, this method could be useful for you.
+  2. Use the `.Packed()` method on any request to **get a struct that models the Market Data JSON response**. _If you want to model the objects differently_, this method could be useful for you.
-  - Use the `.Raw()` method on any request to get the raw *resty.Response object.
-This allows you to access the raw JSON or the raw *http.Response object and you can use any of the resty methods on the response.
+  3. Use the `.Raw()` method on any request to **get the raw *resty.Response object**.
+This allows you to _access the raw JSON or the raw *http.Response_ via any of Resty's methods.
+You can use any of the Resty methods on the response.

-  > Note: Since all our structs are pre-defined based on the Market Data API's standard response format, our API's universal parameters such as `human`, `columns`, `dateformat`, `format` are not supported in this SDK.
-If you wish to make use of these parameters, you will need to model your own structs that can unmarshal the modified API response.
+- We have already implemented `.String()` methods for all `.Get()` and `.Packed()` responses and sorting methods for all candle objects.

-- We have already implemeneted `.String()` methods for all `.Get()` and `.Packed()` responses and sorting methods for all candle objects.
+> Note: Since all our structs are pre-defined based on the Market Data API's standard response format, our API's optional parameters such as `human`, `columns`, `dateformat`, `format` are not supported in this SDK because they modify the API's standard JSON output.
+If you wish to make use of these parameters, _you will need to model your own structs that can unmarshal the modified API response_.

-### Logging
+# Logging

 The SDK systematically logs API responses to facilitate troubleshooting and analysis, adhering to the following rules:
 - **Client Errors:** Responses with status codes in the range 400-499 are logged to `client_error.log`.